bamason2/ttp451-module/docs/labs/Lab_5.md

 ![image](figs/lab5/fig_22_initialise_correction_tables.png)

-- Leave everything checked except for breakpoints and Values of “IP_TEG_STAT_BAS” as we have already completed these.
+- Leave everything checked except for breakpoints and values of “IP_TEG_STAT_BAS” as we have already completed these.
 Click [OK] to continue.

 ![image](figs/lab5/fig_23_initialise_correction_tables.png)